 - Remove vehicle paperwork: You should never store your title, insurance, or registration in your glove box.
 Keep them in your wallet instead.
 Leaving these items can give car thieves the opportunity to become identity thieves as well.

-Want the best defensive driving course in Laredo TX?
-Top Picks: A & K World Class Driving School & Gregory's Driving School!
+Want the best defensive driving course in Tyler TX?
+Top Picks: Tyler Driving School, Mr. D's Driving Center, Aceable, and I Drive Safely!